Cyclist killed due to pothole, says coroner

 CTC wants to see government and local authorities investing in longer term maintenance, spending more on resurfacing roads (and, at the same time, redesigning them with cyclists in mind) to prevent potholes emerging in the future.

-If you see hazardous conditions, you can report them on our Fill that Hole reporting site, or use our iPhone app.
-These reports are sent straight on to local authority highway maintenance departments.
-An Android app is currently under development thanks to funding from the Department for Transport.
+If you see hazardous conditions, you can report them on our Fill that Hole reporting site, or use our iPhone or Android apps - the latter developed thanks to funding from the Department for Transport.